Esotopo21/TryHackMe-AnonymousCTF-Writeup/README.md

 There was one directory called scripts containing some files: clean.sh , removed_files.log, to_do.txt

-I used 'get <filename' ftp's command to get them on my machine: to_do.txt -> was a note from the admin wich states that anonymous login is not secure ... you don't say! clean.sh -> It's a cleanup scripts that is going to write something in removed_files.log when it's executed removed_files.log -> contains the log from the previous script.
+I used 'get <filename' ftp's command to get them on my machine: to_do.txt -> was a note from the admin which states that anonymous login is not secure ... you don't say! clean.sh -> It's a cleanup scripts that is going to write something in removed_files.log when it's executed removed_files.log -> contains the log from the previous script.